Cloudxtreme/training_material/modules/102_BasicAnatomy/2_0/102_BasicAnatomy_TeachingNotes.md

 As discussed previously, riak object identifiers may include the name of the bucket to which the object belongs, and the bucket-type of that bucket.
 But what is a bucket in riak?

-+ buckets are logical groupings of riak objects; they allow a group of objects to share many of riak's configuration settings
 + buckets are NOT physical groupings of objects on machines
 + buckets are NOT tables of objects that share the same schema; riak doesn't have schema
++ buckets are logical groupings of riak objects; they allow constituent objects to share many of riak's configuration settings
-+ some elements of buckets are defined at the bucket-type level; each bucket belongs to exactly one bucket-type (the default one if none is specified)
++ most configuration properties can be defined at either the bucket or bucket-type level; using the bucket-type level is more performant and so preferred
-+ buckets and bucket-types form part of the object identifier, along with the key
++ as we know, buckets and bucket-types form part of the object identifier, along with the key
-+ two different objects are permitted to share the same key if either their bucket or bucket-type are different
++ this means that two different objects are permitted to share the same key if either their bucket or bucket-type are different
 + therefore, buckets *can* be used as namespaces, but this is not their raison d'être; namespaces can just as easily be included in the key, for example: "employees-00127"

 <br>